Developing locally

 • Zookeeper – for coordinating Kafka and ClickHouse clusters

-When spinning up an instance of PostHog for development, we recommend the following configuration:
+When spinning up an instance of PostHog for development, we recommend the following hybrid configuration:

-• the external services run in Docker over docker compose
+• External services (ClickHouse, Kafka, PostgreSQL, Redis, etc.) run in Docker via docker compose

 The instructions here assume you're running macOS or the current Ubuntu Linux LTS (24.04).